 Change currencies in minutes, before you travel, or whilst you're travelling.

 Each month our adventurers are heading off to all corners of the globe.
-They’ll be exploring tracks in South America, mountains in Europe and as with Jenny paddleboarding in Croatia.
+They’ll be exploring tracks in South America, mountains in Europe, paddleboarding in Croatia and attempting the NY Marathon.
 They’ll be travelling light, with their trusted Caxton Card, and will be sharing their adventures with us.
 Videos and images, and stories of what they’ve seen and what they’ve loved.
 They all have travel in common.
 They all have a passion to explore.
 Caxton Life.

 Security deposits, automated petrol stations, toll booths, car rentals and hotel room deposits.

-Use of your Caxton Card as a security deposit, can lead to it being blocked, and can take up to 30 days to be removed.
+Use of your Caxton Card as a security deposit, can lead to funds being held in reserve, for up to 20 calendar days.
 This includes hotels, car hire, bicycle hire and deposits of all kinds.
 Use any other card for the security deposit and your Caxton Card when the actual payment is required.

 Although you can use your Caxton Card at automated petrol pumps, please be advised that an amount of €120-€500 may be held for up to 20 days on your card.
 The merchant should release the hold when settling the transaction and debiting the correct amount from your card.